 --Choose a CO alarm that has the label of a recognized testing laboratory.

---Call your local fire department’s non-emergency number to find out what number to call if the CO alarm sounds.
+--Call your local fire department's non-emergency number to find out what number to call if the CO alarm sounds.
 (In Valley Center if your CO alarm sounds you can call Valley Center Dispatch at 755-7300 or 911).

 --Test CO alarms at least once a month; replace them according to the manufacturer's instructions.

 --If the audible trouble signal sounds, immediately move to a fresh air location outdoors or by an open window or door.
 Make sure everyone inside the home is accounted for.
 Call for help from a fresh air location and stay there until emergency personnel arrive.

 --If you need to warm a vehicle, remove it from the garage immediately after starting it.
 Do not run a vehicle or other fueled engines or motor indoors, even if garage doors are open.
 Make sure the exhaust pipe of a running vehicle is not covered with snow.

 --During and after a snowstorm, make sure vents for the dryer, furnace, stove, and fireplace are clear of snow build-up.